Gilbertsb/Gilbertsb/README.md

 - 👋 Hi, I’m @Gilbert
 - 👀 I’m interested in IoT and Python
 - 🌱 I’m currently learning Flaska
-- 💞️ I’m looking to collaborate on any project that involves Pyhton,IoT
+- 💞️ I’m looking to collaborate on any project that involves Pyhton and IoT, or any other thing.
 - 📫 How to reach me gilbert1sib@gmail.com

 <!---